Oussa-Err/codsoft_taskno/Online_quiz_maker/README.md

 ## Description

-Quiz It is an online quiz maker **Single Page Application** (SPA) developed during my internship at CODSOFT.
+Quiz It is an online quiz maker **Single Page Application**.
 It is designed to gather IT professionals and enthusiasts to participate in quizzes related to various IT concepts.
 Whether you're looking to test your knowledge or contribute by creating quizzes.

 <img src="./frontend/public/Online_quiz_app_homePage.png" alt="screenShot" />